Fajar-RahmadJaya/KeyTik/README.md

 2. Pin Profile.
 3. Assign shortcut on profile.
 4. Create profile or edit only always on top.
-5. Repository or another way to made opensource for holding AutoHotkey script to share your script or download script from another person.
+5. Repository or another way for opensource AutoHotkey script sharing and download, so you can share your script and download someone script then import it to keytik.

 ## Have Any Suggestion ?
 If you have any suggestion for KeyTik, we would be very happy to take it.
 You can show your suggestion on discussion platform or Issue in github (https://github.com/Fajar-RahmadJaya/KeyTik/issues).
 The more you give suggestion, the better we can improve KeyTik.
-So don't shy to show your suggestion or problem but lets try to be polite and not offend any individual or group.
+So don't be shy to show your suggestion or problem but lets try to be polite and not offend any individual or group.
 Together, lets make this a wholesome community.
 We sincerely appreciate your trust and continued support.
 Thank you.

 ## Platform :